MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

     1. In **Solution Explorer**, right-click the **Dependencies** node and choose **Manage Nuget Packages**.
     2. Search for **Project Reunion**, and install the latest preview version of the **Microsoft.ProjectReunion** package.

-5. You are now ready to use the [dynamic dependencies API](https://github.com/microsoft/ProjectReunion/blob/main/specs/dynamicdependencies/DynamicDependencies.md) to initialize the [Bootstrapper](deployment-architecture.md#bootstrapper) component in your app.
+5. You are now ready to use the [bootstrapper API](reference-framework-package-run-time.md) to initialize the [Bootstrapper](deployment-architecture.md#bootstrapper) component in your app.
 This enables you to use the Windows App SDK APIs in the app.

     1. Add a new code file named **MddBootstrap.cs** to your project and add the following code to it.